1. the friendly and generous reception and entertainment of guests, visitors, or strangers.

-Children Shouldn't Hunger - and our academy - believes that neither people nor food should ever go to waste.
+Children Shouldn't Hunger believes that neither people nor food should ever go to waste.
 In fact, we are of the staunch belief that many in less than stellar situations only need opportunity, patience, and mentor-ship before they thrive.

-We aim to fulfill those needs through the hospitality industry.
+We aim to fulfill those needs through communal gardening, mentor-ship, and the hospitality industry.

 By offering apprenticeship programs, teaching and developing skills, instilling confidence, and reclaiming healthy and local food; we will begin training our cities youth, men, and women who are searching for an opportunity to better themselves.
 We will also fight youth hunger within our city with job placement and partnership programs, while looking to address the problems of why so many here yearn to eat.

 In many ways America is the land of plenty.
-But for a staggering number of Kentuckians across the Commonwealth, hunger is the reality.
+But for a staggering number of people in Kentucky and Indiana, hunger is the reality.

-Children Shouldn't Hunger Academy (CSHA) will empower, nourish, and engage the community through hospitality, while preparing them for an ever-connecting world through technology.
+Children Shouldn't Hunger will empower, nourish, and engage the community through gardening while teaching hospitality, thus preparing them for an ever-connecting world through technology and food.

 CSHA believes that;